 Katie Hensienโs strong bid for FIS points ended with a missed gate, marking her second consecutive DNF after Levi.
 Lara Della Mea, too, couldnโt capitalize on her first-ever World Cup top-10 qualification, catching her ski on a gate early in the run.
 Melanie Meillard from Switzerland managed to beat Canadaโs St.-Germain but failed to unseat Zrinka Ljutic.
 First to unseat Ljutic was Swedenโs Sara Hector who was eighth last starter and beat the Croatianโs combined time by an impressive 0.41 seconds.
 Next up was Paula Moltzan who extended her lead from Run 1 on the upper half of the course at Gurgl.
 She was smooth down the mid section but gave back some of her time advantage, but it was enough to take the lead from Hector by 0.12 seconds.
 Germanyโs Lena Dรผrr followed, recovering from a mistake at the top to claim the lead with a 0.30-second margin on Moltzan.

 Switzerlandโs Camille Rast, who has never won an individual podium, was fifth last starter and attacked the gates with precision and aggression, connecting her turns beautifully through the steep mid-section to take the lead by 0.23 seconds.
 But the spotlight turned to 18-year-old Colturi, who delivered a poised and confident run, surpassing Rast by 0.02 seconds and earning her first time in the leaderโs seat.
 However, the top three skiers were still to go, so anything could happen, and Colturiโs first time in the leaderโs seat might not last long.
-Yet third last skier Katharina Liensberger faltered in the mid-section, finishing behind Moltzan, securing a podium spot for Colturiโthe first-ever World Cup podium for Albania.
-Prior to today, Colturi had achieved a personal best ninth place for Albania in Flachau, Austria, in January this year.
+Yet third-last skier Katharina Liensberger faltered in the mid-section, finishing behind Moltzan, securing a podium spot for Colturiโthe first-ever World Cup podium for Albania.
+Prior to today, Colturi had achieved a personal best of ninth place for Albania in Flachau, Austria, in January this year.

-Second last skier was Wendy Holdener who had impressed on Run 1.
+The second to last skier was Wendy Holdener who had impressed on Run 1.
 She was smooth on the top section but a bit too aggressive on the steep mid-section and got stuck at two gates, costing her valuable milliseconds.
 Holdener could not beat Colturi or Rast and Colturiโs eyes widened in surprise when she realized that she would hang on to her leaderโs seat all the way until the last skier, which was legendary Mikaela Shiffrin, and Colturi and Rast joyfully embraced in the finish area.

 A Podium of Milestones

 The smiles on the podium said it all.
 Third-placed Camille Rast celebrated her first individual podium after previously placing second in the Team Parallel in 2023.
 Lara Colturi, fresh off her 18th birthday, marked a historic moment for Albania with her second-place finish.
-Shiffrin, meanwhile, with 154 podiums and 99 victories to her name, edged closer to the 100-victory milestoneโa feat she could achieve on home turf in Killington, Vermont, in just one week, a feat that she described as โnot impossible.โ The Gurgl victor admitted to feeling a lot of pressure going into Killington, โA lot of things have to go right for it to happen,โ but the American shared with a smile how exhilarating a historic 100th win would be in front of a home-crowd.
+Shiffrin, meanwhile, with 154 podiums and 99 victories to her name, edged closer to the 100-victory milestoneโa feat she could achieve on home turf in Killington, Vermont, in just one week, a feat that she described as โnot impossible.โ The Gurgl victor admitted to feeling a lot of pressure going into Killington, โA lot of things have to go right for it to happen,โ but the American shared with a smile how exhilarating a historic 100th win would be in front of a home crowd.